Bartter syndromePotassium wasting; Salt-wasting nephropathy

 The condition is caused by a defect in the kidneys' ability to reabsorb sodium.
 People affected by Bartter syndrome lose too much sodium through the urine.
 This causes a rise in the level of the hormone aldosterone, and makes the kidneys remove too much potassium from the body.
 This is known as potassium wasting.

 The condition also results in an abnormal acid balance in the blood called hypokalemic alkalosis, which causes too much calcium in the urine.

 This disease usually occurs in childhood.
 Symptoms include:

-- Rate of weight gain is much lower than that of other children of similar age and gender (growth failure)
+- Rate of weight gain is much lower than that of other children of similar age and sex (growth failure)